numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 This is the typical design pattern used in Python.
 Organizing these methods and information in a more Pythonic way provides a solid foundation for refining and extending the API in the future.
-The current API cannot be extended due to how it is exposed publically.
+The current API cannot be extended due to how it is exposed publicly.
 This means for example that the methods currently stored in ``PyArray_ArrFuncs`` on each datatype (see :ref:`NEP 40 <NEP40>`) will be defined differently in the future and